pauleveritt/pauleveritt.github.io/src/docker_intro/index.rst

 When you click the "Run" button, Django will be started.
 Yay, we are running a container!
 In fact, we can go on to test running, debugging, code coverage, profiling, and all the other ways to run a configuration.
+But first, let's click the link in the console to open the Django site in our browser:

 .. image:: screenshots/django_admin.png